azegas/facebook_automated_groups/readme.md

 * sudo apt install scrot          # for screenshots to work
 * watch -t -n 0.0001 xdotool getmouselocation # for mouse coordinates

+Create virtualenv:

 * python3 -m venv env            # create virtual environment
 *source env/bin/activate         # activate virtual env

+Install libraries:
 * pip install pyautogui           # install the automation library
-* pip install xlrd                # maybe NOT needed - doesnt open xlsx files
 * pip install openpyxl            # for opening xlsx filesx

-# sadly you are unable to use your pc while the script is runnig, since it needs your keyboard and mouse.
+sadly you are unable to use your pc while the script is runnig, since it needs your keyboard and mouse.

 Would be nice to:
 DONE - paimti is excelio failo grupes - done